niklasstich/master-thesis/chapters/approach.typ

 Regarding `Moyou.Test`, special care was taken to consider as many likely scenarios of kinds input to the aspects as possible, including input that results in warning or error diagnostics by the aspects (such as e.g. marking an abstract class as a singleton).
 The benefits of splitting testing across both compile-time and run-time code of aspects will be more thoroughly explained after the first aspect is introduced in @memento_consequences.

 Whenever source code from the Moyou project is shown as a listing anywhere in this paper, a footnote with a permalink to the file in the GitHub repository will be provided.

+== A note on notation
+This paper uses PlantUML#footnote([https://plantuml.com/]) to generate the various diagrams shown throughout.
+In @classdiag_legend, a legend showing the various different elements and relationship of the UML diagrams used here can be observed#footnote([A full reference is available at https://plantuml.com/class-diagram for class diagrams and https://plantuml.com/activity-diagram-beta for activity diagrams.]).
+In general, only members relevant to the topic at hand will be shown on types in class diagrams.
+Class diagrams that contain Metalama aspect types will not have their template members represented in these class diagrams as they are not actually relevant to the aspect itself but are rather applied to the target declaration of the aspect.

+#figure(
+    image("../diagrams/legend.svg"), caption: [PlantUML class diagram legend] )<classdiag_legend>

+Please note that, due to space constraints, listings containing source code are sometimes formatted differently than in the source they are from, including omitting excess empty lines, class or method signature declarations and comments.
+Lines that are too long to fit on a page will sometimes be broken into multiple lines.
+Be assured that these modifications of the source code do not change the functionality at all.

 #pagebreak(weak: true)